Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

 - **Communication with Other Interfaces**:

   - **Internal**:

     - **User Authentication Interface**: Stores and retrieves user credentials via Supabase authentication.
 User Authentication interface will check Supabase for user access.
     - **Game Engine**: Retrieves and updates user game state and progress.
     - **Card Management**: Stores and updates player’s card inventory.
     - **Payment Interface**: Stores transactions for purchases and in-game items.

   - **External**:

     - **OAuth**: Will use OAuth providers to authenticate users.

-- **Rationale**: Supabase provides a powerful backend-as-a-service solution with built-in database management, authentication, and real-time capabilities.
-By using Supabase for data storage, we can focus on building out the game mechanics and user experience.
-The **Database Interface** will abstract the complexity of interacting with Supabase, allowing for seamless data management.

 - **Communication**:
   - **Backend → Supabase**: Communicates for tasks like sign-up, sign-in, game progress, and transactions.
   - **Supabase → Backend**: Returns user data, game state, and authentication details.

 - **Rationale**: Supabase provides a comprehensive, out-of-the-box solution for user management, session handling, and database interactions, allowing us to focus on game development.
-Its user authentication will allow us to focus on gameplay without sacrificing on security.
+Its user authentication will allow us to focus on gameplay without sacrificing security.
 By using Supabase for data storage, we can focus on building out the game mechanics and user experience.

 ---